newthiesco/api-analyzer/README.md

 ## Assessment Feedback:
 This project implements a production-ready FastAPI JSON API that analyzes federal regulations per agency using live data from the public eCFR API.
 It calculates estimated regulation sizes, serves results via in-memory caching, and includes a background task for automatic 24-hour refresh, meeting the assessment requirements.
 The API provides endpoints for agency sizes, manual updates, and health checks, with clear logging and error handling.
 The code is modular, deployment-ready (e.g., on Render.com), and fully tested locally.
 Total development time was approximately 10.5 hours.
 This submission demonstrates both technical proficiency in Python/DevOps and the ability to deliver a maintainable, real-world service.

-## 📝 Summary
-This project provides a FastAPI JSON API for analyzing federal regulations per agency using live eCFR data.
-It supports fast responses through in-memory caching and ensures data stays up to date via automatic 24-hour refresh and manual update endpoints.